ManuFoscarini/ManuFoscarini/README.md

 # Hi there, I'm Manu 👋

-Software engineer with experience in C, C ++, Python.
+Software engineer with experience in C, C ++, Python and Java.
 With interest in working in game development.

 - 🔭 Computer Science undergrad at UFSC
 - 👯 I’m currently working as a support engineer at Bridge Labs